sattwiksuman/Digital_Operations_and_Supply_Chain_Management/README.md

 Includes Python scripts on different analysis useful in the field of Logistics and Supply Chain Management

-Code1: facilitates ABC analysis on data
+The codes included in this repository facilitate ABC analysis, XYZ analysis or both on excel data